-New, SLA Battery Charger:
+SLA Battery Charger:

-A battery charger will be included in the 4248', 4330's, 4330EX's, 4312's, 4281's and 4370's to keep any spare batteries charged in the field.
+A battery charger will be included in each of the 4248, 4281, 4330, 4330EX, 4312, and 4370 kits to keep any spare batteries charged in the field.

-New, Antenna Poly-Phaser:
+Antenna Poly-Phaser:

 NIRSC is implementing an antenna poly-phaser to help minimize possible RF surges from lightning and ungrounded equipment.
-The Poly-Phaser is located in line with the duplexer and should not be removed.
+The Poly-Phaser is located in line with the duplexer and should not be removed or tampered with in the field.

-New, 4390 Additional Kits:
+4390 Additional Kits:

 Due to the replacement of the 7.5 Alkaline batteries with the SLA batteries, each 4390 will now be shipped with 5 each NFES# 4150 SLA Battery Kit to accommodate the power needs of all the equipment.
 This will bring the total boxes to 14 kit boxes to each 4390 order.
+NIRSC recommends ordering one additional spare 4150 SLA Battery Kit to keep charging and hot swaps.

-New, All UHF Link Modules will contain a TX/RX tone of 110.9:
+All UHF Link Modules will contain a TX/RX tone of 110.9: